 Improve Visuals (Sekiro Simple Realistic Reshade Mod)

-Although Sekiro is already a visually-striking game filled with beautiful, hand-crafted environments, there are a couple ways to make stand out even more the enchanting version set in Sengoku, Japan.
+Although Sekiro is already a visually-stunning game filled with beautiful, hand-crafted environments, there are a couple ways to make stand out even more the enchanting version set in Sengoku, Japan.
 With the Sekiro Simple Realistic Reshade mod installed, you’ll spot a noticeable change in saturation, contrast, and lighting.

 Enable ‘Easy Mode’ (Sekiro the Easy Mod / No Spirit Emblem Cost Mod)